 Bonus Bets are single-use, non-transferable, non-withdrawable, and have no cash value.
 Bonus Bets are valid for seven (7) days (168 hours) from the time they are credited to customers' accounts.
-Customers can choose when to use Bonus Bets and must select the Bonus Bet in their betslip before placing a wager.
+Customers concose when to use Bonus Bets and must select the Bonus Bet in their betslip before placing a wager.
 Failure to use a Bonus Bet before expiration will void the reward.
-Payouts from Bonus Bet wagers will be transferred to the customer's cash balance and do not include the Bonus Bet take.
-Ext.
-If a \$10 hours bet is placed at +100 odds and nil 중 96 betslip before placing a wager.
-Fallure to use a Bonus Bet before expiration will void the reward.
+Payouts from Bonus Bet wagers will be transferred to the customers' cash balance and do not include the Bonus Bet stake.
+Ex: If a \$10 bonus bet is placed at +100 odds and betslip before placing a wager.
+Failure to use a Bonus Bet before expiration will void the reward.
 Payouts from Bonus Bet wagers will be transferred to the customer's cash balance and do not include the Bonus Bet stake.
-Ex: If a \$10 bonus bet is placed at +100 odds and wins, only the profit of \$10 will be credited to the customer's account.
+Ex: if a \$10 bonus bet is placed at +100 odds and wins, only the profit of \$10 will be credited to the customer's account.
 Bonus Bets may not be combined with other bonus rewards and may not be eligible for use on all promotions and/or betting markets.